 “I used to go to Next Step back in 2007.
 I was a Next Stepper for about three years.
 The staff were so nice to me.
 Helen Lane, who is now Head of Centre at Next Step, was my support worker when I was still at school so I knew I was going to enjoy coming to Next Step.

 I liked my activities: A work placement at Tesco, bowling, relaxing in aromatherapy and skills sessions in the kitchen.
-Jill, the Head of Catering, always made me wash my hands before we cooked.
+Jill, the Head of Catering then, always made me wash my hands before we cooked.
 I learnt many skills in the kitchen.

 Working in a team and sometimes working independently whilst at Next Step helped me find a job.
 I was supported by Harriet and Gary on a work placement at a residential complex in Hebden Bridge.
 I worked there voluntarily as a kitchen assistant.
 This was all good experience for me and helped me achieve my next step.

-I decided to rejoin Jill and her team at Next Step as a volunteer in 2012.
-I work Mondays and assist the kitchen staff across all three centres.
+I decided to rejoin Next Step as a volunteer in 2012.
+I work Wednesdays and assist the kitchen staff at King Cross.
+Over the time I have been volunteering here, the number of people attending the centre has increased which means I am more busy and have more responsibility, but I enjoy the challenge and am proud of myself.
 Each week I help prepare a variety of meals to a “five- star” standard.
 I also help the Next Steppers in their baking sessions.
 This makes me happy and gives me a chance to catch up with some old and new friends”.

 Work Experience Placement